A History of The Bare Knuckle Fighting Championship (BKFC)

 The Bare Knuckle Boxing Hall of Fame is an organization that honors and celebrates the sport of bare-knuckle boxing.
 The Hall of Fame was founded in 2009 by American historian and author Scott Burt.
 It is located in barns in Belfast, New York, that were once owned by the Greco-Roman wrestling champion and physical culture pioneer William Muldoon.

-The Police Gazette was the first organized boxing sanctioning body in the US, declaring its intention in 1881 and issuing championships beginning in 1882.
+The Police Gazette was the first organized boxing-sanctioning body in the US, declaring its intention in 1881 and issuing championships beginning in 1882.
 The Police Gazette Boxing Corporation, a joint venture between National Police Gazette Enterprises, LLC and the Bare Knuckle Boxing Hall of Fame in Belfast, NY, was formed to continue the police gazette’s previous bare-knuckle boxing licensing operations.

 The Bare Knuckle Boxing Hall of Fame is dedicated to preserving the history and legacy of bare-knuckle boxing and honoring the men and women who have made significant contributions to the sport.
-The Hall of Fame induction ceremony is held annually, and inductees are chosen based on their contributions to the sport, their accomplishments inside and outside the ring, and their character.
+The Hall of Fame induction ceremony is held annually, and inductees are chosen based on their contributions to the sport, accomplishments inside and outside the ring, and character.

 The Bare Knuckle Boxing Hall of Fame is committed to promoting bare-knuckle boxing as a legitimate sport and works to educate the public about the history, traditions, and benefits of the sport.
 The Hall of Fame also provides support and resources for current and former bare-knuckle boxers and works to grow the sport through events and programs.